Gravitational Wave Signatures from Lepton Number Breaking Phase Transitions with Flat Potentials: Results on First Order Phase Transitions and Gravitational Waves

 For the case of the FOPT signatures of the $SU(2)\rightarrow U(1)$ model, we present the results in \fig{fig:GW_densitySU2U1}.
 For $m_X=10^9$ GeV, $n_f=0$ and $y=0$, we have plotted in shades of gray, densities corresponding to values of $\alpha$ up to $0.5$, where we can trust the simulations that produce the density profile that we use (see Appendix \ref{ap:FOPTandGW_nt}).
-For $m_X=10^9$ GeV, $n_f=12$ and $y=0.35$, there is potentially a better chance to observe GW than in the previous case, since for $\alpha\leq 0.5$ there are regions that overlap DECIGO, BBO, ET AND CE.
+For $m_X=10^9$ GeV, $n_f=12$ and $y=0.35$, there is potentially a better chance to observe GW than in the previous case, since for $\alpha\leq 0.5$ there are regions that overlap DECIGO, BBO, ET and CE.
 For this case, we plotted $\alpha \leq 0.5$.
-However, to show the reach of this model we also plot the case of $\alpha=15$, which has the potential to reach AION, ET and CE sensitivity.

 The partial $SU(2)$ breaking scenario demonstrates enhanced gravitational wave production compared to the $U(1)$ case due to the larger number of gauge degrees of freedom.
 The inclusion of fermions introduces several competing effects: \begin{itemize} \item Thermal fermion loops provide additional pressure opposing the phase transition, generally reducing $\alpha$. \item However, the increased particle content also enhances the energy available for gravitational wave production once the transition occurs. \item The Yukawa coupling strength $y$ allows fine-tuning of these competing effects, with moderate values ($y \sim 0.1-0.35$) providing optimal compromise between transition strength and detectability. \end{itemize} Finally, FOPT signature of the $SU(2)\rightarrow \mathds{1}$ model that lies in the sensitivity regions of various future experiments.
 Values smaller than $\alpha$ are of course possible.
 Also we have shown the case $\alpha=5$, to indicate the possible reach of this model.